 Sharma underscores the flexoelectric effect is a function of size – and the smaller the better, at least for generating piezoelectric power.
 Materials with nanoscale features – such as nanoscale thin plates stacked on each other or materials with particles or holes the size of a few nanometers – exhibit a much larger flexoelectric effect, he says.

-Sharma and Ken White, who directors UH’s has been studying the relationship between flexoelectricity and elasticity.
+Sharma and Ken White, who directors UH’s Center for Reliability of Ceramics, has been studying the relationship between flexoelectricity and elasticity.
 They wondered if elasticity is affected by flexoelectricity-caused electrical activity.
 The duo devised experiments that were focused studying this phenomenon in single crystals.

 Sharma and White received an NSF grant in 2008 to develop a method they named nanoindentation.
 Nanoindentation uses the tip of an atomic force microscop make indentations to evaluate the material’s hardness.